 On completion of the pupillage program the School of Advocacy will issue the pupil with a certificate confirming that they have met the requirements for admission as an advocate of the high court, and that they are eligible to be enrolled as an advocate with the Legal Practice Council.

-The School of Advocacy is now accepting applications for pupillage for 2020, The application form is available on the website under Forms & Documents.
+The School is now accepting applications for pupillage, The application form is available on the website under Forms & Documents.
 Please read the application form carefully and take note of the documents that are to accompany the application.
 Applications received will be assessed and those applications shortlisted will be invited for an interview with the School of Advocacy’s pupillage committee.

-- A hardcopy of the complete application should be submitted to the PABASA Sandton Chambers;
+- An electronically copy of the complete application must be emailed to firstname.lastname@example.org

-- An electronically copy of the complete application should be emailed to firstname.lastname@example.org
+- A hardcopy of the complete application may be submitted to the PABASA Sandton Chambers.

-The application process is rigorous and due to the number of applications received, the School of Advocacy is not in a position to accept all applicants.
+The application process is rigorous and due to the number of applications received, the School of Advocacy is not in a position to accept all applicants next year.
+Due to the increased demand for limited spaces in the programme, we are unable to afford all applicants an interview.
+The process is highly competitive, in 2020 we were able to admit as pupils only 8% of the total number of applications received.
 We regret that we will not be in a position to contact individually the applicants who have not been shortlisted.
 Should you not be called for an interview, please regard your application as declined.

 Pupillage applications for the 2021 programme will open mid-year and notification will be placed on the website.